Using Carbon in a Freshwater Aquarium

 Learn about the differing points of view and guidelines on using carbon in your aquarium.

-Carbon works by using absorption and adsorption.
-Absorption is the process by which pollutants are trapped in the pores of the carbon.
-You can think of this process as a molecular-sized mechanical filter.
+Carbon, or activated carbon, is used as a chemical filtration media.
+It helps to remove many organic and inorganic materials dissolved in tank water -- it keeps the aquarium water clear, and removes odors.
+Activated carbon works by using absorption and adsorption.
+Absorption is the process by which pollutants are trapped in the pores of the carbon (you can think of this process as a molecular-sized mechanical filter).
 Adsorption occurs because the carbon has a large surface area (with all the pores) and, therefore, many chemical bonding sites.
 Adsorption is the process by which pollutants are chemically bonded to these sites and trapped by the carbon.

-The “special case” I mentioned above where most hobbyists agree carbon is useful is in the removal of medications.
-Carbon will dilute many of the medications people put in their tanks.
+The “special case” I mentioned above where most hobbyists agree that carbon is useful is in the removal of medications from tank water.
+Carbon will dilute many of the medications people put in their tanks and reduce its efficacy.
 This is why you are often directed to remove any carbon if you are treating your aquarium.
-However, once the treatment is done, carbon is very effective at removing the chemicals quickly so most hobbyists dump some new bags of activated carbon in their filters for this purpose.
+However, once the treatment is done, carbon is very effective at removing the chemicals that your fish no longer need.
+After your fish have recovered, you might add new bags of activated carbon to your filter for this purpose alone.

 The Anti-Carbon Point of View

 The people that lie in this camp often point out that using carbon in an aquarium originated in the old days of fish keeping.
 Back then, people thought that “old water” was better than “new water” so water changes were kept at a minimum.
 They, therefore, used carbon to eliminate the yellowish color and odor of the older water.
-Times have changed and we now know that frequent water changes are essential to a healthy aquarium.
+Times have changed, however, and we now know that frequent water changes are essential to a healthy aquarium.
 People now regularly do 25%-50% water changes on a weekly or biweekly basis.
-People against the use of carbon say these water changes serve the same purpose as carbon.
-They say that there is nothing carbon can do that a water change can not do as well.
-They also take great pride in not using carbon as they usually feel that carbon is the lazy man’s way of obtaining clear and odorless water.
+People against the use of carbon say these water changes serve the same purpose as carbon -- they say that there is nothing carbon can do that a water change cannot do just as well.

 This side also points out that most carbon products contain some amount of phosphates.
 An increase in phosphate levels can cause an algae outbreak.
 They state that they simply do not want to add something to their tank that will promote algae growth.